Scintillation timescale measurement of the highly active FRB20201124A: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-RAM thanks Charles Walker for useful comments, and discussion about determining Milky Way DMs using FRBs.
+We thank the reviewer for many useful comments which improved this paper.
+RAM thanks Charles Walker for useful comments, and discussion about determining MW DMs using FRBs.
 We thank the staff of the GMRT and Effelsberg who have made these observations possible.
-GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
+The GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
 The Effelsberg 100-m telescope is operated by the Max-Planck-Institut f{\"u}r Radioastronomie.
 VRM acknowledges the support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0700.
 We acknowledge use of the CHIME/FRB Public Database, provided at \url{https://www.chime-frb.ca/} by the CHIME/FRB Collaboration.
 Part of this research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.